 NSW: Common Respondent Pitfalls

-Adjudicate Today has managed thousands of adjudication applications over the last 17 years so we have learnt many lessons.
+Adjudicate Today has managed thousands of adjudication applications over the last 20 years (over 60% of all applications made nationally) and we have learnt many lessons.
 Here is our list of issues where respondents may stumble.

 Always serve a Payment Schedule